 If you’re buying an office intercom, you’ll need to decide whether the intercom will place calls to a front desk, to each tenant in the building, or both.

-Not only is a multi-tenant system more convenient for tenants who can speak directly with visitors themselves, but it also saves time for front desk staff.
+A multi-tenant system is more convenient for tenants who can speak directly with visitors themselves, while saving time for front desk staff.
 When front desk staff doesn’t have to assist every visitor or courier, they have more time for other important building maintenance tasks.

 5. Facilitate deliveries